SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/overview/envir-and-tools.md

 **Pre-requisites:**

 * An administrator account for the tenant or installation
-* A Developer Tools (previously Expander Services) license
+* A Development Tools (previously Expander Services) license

 ### Where does CRMScript run?